Lillard has 40, Blazers tie team record for 3s to beat Kings

 Trail Blazers: Lillard is seven field goals shy of becoming the third player in franchise history to reach 5,000 for his career.
 Clyde Drexler (6,889) and LaMarcus Aldridge (5,121) are the others. … Nurkic was questionable before the game with a quad injury.

-Kings: Luke Walton won his fourth coach’s challenge in five tries this season. … Several players locked arms during the national anthem, something they’ve continued to do since the violence at the U.S. Capitol last week.
+Kings: Walton won his fourth coach’s challenge in five tries this season. … Several players locked arms during the national anthem, something they’ve done since the violence at the U.S. Capitol last week.

 UP NEXT